catarina-mtpires/data-science/Fitbit/data overview.md

 - Date;
 - Start time;
 - End time;
-- Number of minutes: taken to fall asleep, awake, after waking up, and total time in bed;
+- Number of minutes awake and total time in bed;
 - Information about each sleep stage: number of times in each stage, number of minutes, and thirty day average minutes;
 - Timestamps and correspondent sleep stages and duration (in seconds, s).